thinkhero/hcdocs/docs/getting-started/user-guides/hcwallet-setup.md

 ---

-`hcwallet` is the daemon that handles Decred wallet functionality for a single user.
+`hcwallet` is the daemon that handles Coolsnady wallet functionality for a single user.
 It manages all of your accounts, addresses, and transactions; tracks balances across addresses; and allows stakeholders to participate in Proof-of-Stake voting.

 In order to run `hcwallet`, a `wallet.db` must exist within `hcwallet`'s home directory.
 In order for that file to exist, you must create a new wallet. `hcinstall` automatically starts the creation process.
 If you delete your wallet.db or used another installation process, you'll have to run the [manual wallet creation command](#manual-wallet-creation-command).